 Adelaide Robotics Academy uses fun, hands-on projects to get your child’s creative juices flowing.
 Your youngster will learn how to build and program robots while making friends, developing new skills and having a great time with STEM programs.
-We found out that for many students the Robotics class is the highlight of their week!
+We found out that the Robotics class is the highlight of their week for many students!

 Science is the essence of Robotics.
-Seeing how robots work can show kids scientific theories on electricity, solar power or photovoltaics.
+Seeing how robots work can show students scientific theories on electricity, solar power or photovoltaics.
 Using robots to lift objects can stimulate a child’s understanding of physics theories like force and tension.
-Building a robot and seeing how different materials affect how their robot behaves teaches children the most significant aspects of science: observation and experimentation.
+Building a robot and seeing how different materials affect their behaviour teaches children the most significant aspects of science: observation and experimentation.

-Engineers make everything from cars to cities, and children can learn a great deal about the field of engineering through robotics.
+Engineers make everything from cars to cities, and children can learn a great deal about engineering through robotics.
 Helping a child to build a robot gives them a fun, exciting reward for the lesson in the form of a robot.

 Computers are part of our daily lives.
 Robotics make programming understandable and friendly.
 Our robots are simple, and this simplicity extends to programming.
 By building a robot, a child is exposed to how a code inputted into a computer affects the real world.

 What you will study